TheOdinProject/curriculum/README.md

 DONE Fix language for editing contact info -- not always a URL!
-DONE Remove the "github account unavailable" thing from index DONE Make gravatar containers fixed size on index page
-* Fix display of students index page to not collapse so quickly on resize
+DONE Remove the "github account unavailable" thing from index DONE Make gravatar containers fixed size on index page DONE Fix display of students index page to not collapse so quickly on resize DONE Fix navbar upon narrow window to not get pushed lower due to body top padding (media query)
 * Set up default Gravatar